r1zyn/PersonalBlogAssignment/README.md

     </a>
 </p>

-> This is a repository containing the source code for a basoc personal blog assignment website.
+> This is a repository containing the source code for a basic personal blog assignment website.

 ### 🏠 [Homepage](https://github.com/Ascendus/PersonalBlogAssignment)